oneOneTow/note/mongodb/transactional.md

 * read concern majority 将会返回在这replica set成员大多数确认的数据（即不能回滚的数据）
 > 类似读提交
 * If the transaction does not use write concern “majority” for the commit, the "majority" read concern provides no guarantees that read operations read majority-committed data.
-*For transactions on sharded cluster, "majority" read concern cannot guarantee that the data is from the same snapshot view across the shards.
+* For transactions on sharded cluster, "majority" read concern cannot guarantee that the data is from the same snapshot view across the shards.
 If snapshot isolation is required, use "snapshot" read concern.
+##### snapshot
+* Read concern "snapshot" returns data from a snapshot of majority committed data if the transaction commits with write concern “majority”.
+* If the transaction does not use write concern “majority” for the commit, the "snapshot" read concern provides no guarantee that read operations used a snapshot of majority-committed data.
+* For transactions on sharded clusters, the "snapshot" view of the data is synchronized across shards.